Should I buy HAL stock in 2025?

 Trading via CFD

-For instance, say you open a CFD position on HAL with $1,000 and use 5x leverage.
-This means you have market exposure of $5,000.
+You open a CFD position on HAL shares, with 5x leverage.

 Final advice